taboca/pipecat-quickstart/README.md

-# Pipecat Quickstart
+# Pipecat Quickstart (Daily + OpenAI focus)

 Build and deploy your first voice AI bot in under 10 minutes.
-Develop locally, then scale to production on Pipecat Cloud.
+Develop locally on Daily transport, then scale to production on Pipecat Cloud.
+This copy keeps the Daily path and OpenAI services as the focus.

 **Two steps**: [🏠 Local Development](#run-your-bot-locally) → [☁️ Production Deployment](#deploy-to-production)